branthale/blueteam/README.md

 Red Team tools such as Cobalt Strike can provide a safe way to test your skills at detection.
 I have included some packet captures and powershell to investigate.

-[RemoteCommandLine] Microsoft doc on how to run powershell on a remote machine - useful if you don't have console access
+[Windows/RemoteCommandLine] Microsoft doc on how to run powershell on a remote machine - useful if you don't have console access

+[Windows/PowerShellRemotingSSH]